-- CONCERT ATTENDANCE PROJECT - The concert attendance project serves as the final exam for this course.
+CONCERT ATTENDANCE PROJECT

+- The concert attendance project serves as the final exam for this course.
 The student will attend (or watch) one instructor approved concert or performance in its entirety and write a detailed paper about the performance, music, and overall experience. - An approved list of performances will be posted on Blackboard.
-If live performances are cancelled due to Covid-19, a list of instructor-approved online performances will be provided.
-Examples of approved performances for this semester are: - Concerts from Texas Tech University School of Music ensembles - Concerts by the Fine Arts department at South Plains College - Concerts by Lubbock Symphony Orchestra - Musical Theatre Performances by local theatres such as: - Sweeney Todd at the Wallace Theater in Levelland October 28th 31st - Lubbock Community Theatre's production of Cinderella November 19th - 21st - If there is a performance that you think would count for this project that is not on the approved list, please contact your instructor for approval. - The paper must be a minimum of 2 pages in MLA format - $\circ\,$ Example papers, grading rubric, and formatting instructions can be found on Blackboard. - A questionnaire worksheet to help you evaluate the performance will be provided on Blackboard.
+If you are unable to attend an in person performance, a list of instructor-approved online performances will be provided.
+Examples of approved performances for this semester are: - Concerts from Texas Tech University School of Music ensembles - Concerts by the Fine Arts department at South Plains College - Concerts by Lubbock Symphony Orchestra - Musical Theatre Performances - If there is a performance that you think would count for this project that is not on the approved list, please contact your instructor for approval. - If you are unable to attend a live performance, a list of approved online performances will be provided by the instructor. - o The paper must be a minimum of 2 pages in MLA format - Example papers, grading rubric, and formatting instructions can be found on Blackboard. - A questionnaire worksheet to help you evaluate the performance will be provided on Blackboard.